yiruyang2025/Liver_Donor/README.md

 ## Data Availability

 Due to strict clinical governance and patient confidentiality, raw donor data and PDF-derived JSON files cannot be shared.
 This repository provides:

 - complete preprocessing and modeling code
-- full data schema
+- full data schema from `json`
 - synthetic example donors<br>

-All experimental results reported in the paper were obtained using confidential hospital-internal data under approved protocols.
+All experimental results reported in the paper were obtained using confidential hospital-internal data under approved protocols

 <br>

 ## Overview

 - Our work follows the DeepMind line of representation-first learning, where structure is learned prior to task supervision, and labels are used only to minimally align representations to downstream decisions under extreme data scarcity
-- donor representation encoder
+- We learn the donor representation encoder, and then use the binary transplantability classification (TX vs. NTX) only to test whether it is meaningful

-**Key Words**: representation-first learning, encoder + SSL objectives
+**Key Words**: Representatio Learning, Data Scarcity, Self-supervised Learning

 <br>